 Getting a real feel for how to use your chartplotter and radar is also going be beneficial, but it is equally important to understand the limitations of using Global Navigation Satellite System (GNSS) receivers in pilotage.

-A chartplotter unit can only be assumed to be accurate to 15m 95 per cent of the time, which when navigating in a narrow channel into a harbour could lead you into real danger.
+A chartplotter unit can only be assumed to be accurate to 15m 95 percent of the time, which when navigating in a narrow channel into a harbour could lead you into real danger.
 This is why having a pilotage plan that lifts key details from the paper chart and almanac and identifies the key landmarks and dangers on entry alongside it is crucial.
 Drawing the plan and putting it in a waterproof wallet can also help commit it to memory, especially if you are in unfamiliar surroundings.

 But, even if you are navigating in an area you are extremely familiar with, doing it at night can change the landscape completely.
 For a start, can you even see the transits, structures and shoreline features you use for guidance when it is light?

 Navigating at night also requires that you can quickly identify buoyage and lit features from their light characteristics.
-The colour, number of flashes, and the time period of each sequence will vary so do you know what they all mean?
+The color, number of flashes, and the time period of each sequence will vary so do you know what they all mean?

 Identifying the characteristics of a light when afloat and then finding that light on the chart can also be difficult.
 This is another reason why preparing a pilotage plan before going afloat can really help you prepare for the unusual or unexpected.